AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/classic_fold_left_first.doc.md

 ## Implementation

-`Typelivore::ClassicFoldLeftFirst` relies on recursion to reduce the number of arguments.
+`Typelivore::ClassicFoldLeftFirst` relies on recursion to reduce the number of parameters.
 Each recursive case has two functionalities:

-1. left-fold several arguments;
+1. left-fold several parameters;
 2. use the result from 1 as an initiator and perform recursion to fold the rest.

 The function always ends in base cases, which fold the last couple of elements to produce a result.